 Juveniles are capable of committing many of the same criminal offenses as adults.
 However, in many cases, juveniles engage in criminal conduct due to a lack of maturity.
-As a result, when juveniles face the criminal justice system in New Jersey, the system is tailored to helping rehabilitate juvenile criminal offenders so that they can lead law-abiding, productive lives as adults.
+As a result, when juveniles face the criminal justice system in New Jersey, the system is tailored to help rehabilitate juvenile criminal offenders so that they can lead law-abiding, productive lives as adults.
 Nevertheless, being convicted of a crime as a juvenile can have serious immediate and long-lasting consequences for a young person, including the possibility of detention and a criminal record that can impact a juvenile’s educational and employment opportunities as they are starting out in life.
-If your child has been arrested for a criminal offense, you need aggressive legal representation from a qualified Paterson juvenile crimes lawyer to help protect your son’s or daughter’s rights, freedom, and future.
+If your child has been arrested for a criminal offense, you need aggressive legal representation from one of our qualified New Jersey juvenile crime lawyers to help protect your son or daughter’s rights, freedom, and future.

-WIth years of experience as a former New Jersey prosecutor, Krenar Camili, Esq. of Camili Law, LLC has the expertise needed to help your child and your family pursue the best possible outcome to your daughter’s or son’s juvenile crimes charges.
+With years of experience as a former New Jersey prosecutor, Krenar Camili, Esq. and his law partner Joseph Capo, Esq. of Camili & Capo, PA have the expertise needed to help your child and your family pursue the best possible outcome to your daughter or son’s juvenile crimes charges.
 It can be incredibly stressful for your family when your child is facing the juvenile criminal justice system.
-Let Krenar Camili, Esq. advocate on behalf of your child for a reduced sentence, dismissal, or acquittal.
+Let Krenar Camili, Esq. and Joseph Capo, Esq. advocate on behalf of your child for a reduced sentence, dismissal, or acquittal.

-Contact Camili Law, LLC for a free case evaluation with a dedicated criminal defense lawyer if your son or daughter has been arrested for a juvenile criminal offense to learn more about your child’s legal rights and options for resolving their charges.
+Contact Camili & Capo, PA for a free case evaluation with a dedicated criminal defense lawyer if your son or daughter has been arrested for a juvenile criminal offense to learn more about your child’s legal rights and options for resolving their charges.